orangejuice/blog/data/activity/movie-一天-2011/record.en.md

 date: 2024-01-29 05:47:43+08:00
 douban:
   rating: 7.9
-  subtitle: 2011 / USA UK / Drama Romance / Lone Scherfig / Anne Hathaway, Jim Sturgess
+  subtitle: 2011 / USA UK / Drama Romance / Directed by Lone Scherfig / Starring
+    Anne Hathaway, Jim Sturgess
   history:
     - date: 2024-01-19 09:08:13
       comment: I want to speak to someone, not someone, you.
       status: todo
 ---

-I want to speak to someone, not someone, you. / She made you decent, in return, you make her happy. / Live for the moment, calmly await death.
+I want to speak to someone, not someone, you. / she made you decent, in return, you make her happy. / live for the moment, wait for death calmly